Donald Trump Retweets Social Media Praise Following Mueller Report Victory

-Donald Trump spent Monday morning retweeting praise from other social media users after Special Counsel Robert Mueller’s investigation found that the U.S. President did not collude with Russia during the 2016 presidential elections.
+Donald Trump spent Monday morning retweeting praise from other social media users after special counsel Robert Mueller’s investigation found that the U.S. president did not collude with Russia during the 2016 presidential elections.

+Trump first tweeted a message from Fox News, which said the results from the report meant it was a “good day” for the country.

+“No American conspired to cooperate with Russia in its efforts to interfere with the 2016 election, according to Robert Mueller, and that is good,” wrote host Bret Baier.

-The President also retweeted his own tweets from the day before, such as “No Collusion, No Obstruction, Complete and Total EXONERATION.
+The president also retweeted his own tweets from the day before, such as “No Collusion, No Obstruction, Complete and Total EXONERATION.
 KEEP AMERICA GREAT!”

 But Trump wasn’t the only one who took to social media to share his views on the recent findings.
 Former FBI director James Comey posted a cryptic message on social media, alongside a photo of himself in a forest surrounded by enormous trees.
-“So many questions,” he wrote on Twitter.

 As reported by the Daily Mail, Senator Lindsey Graham took the cue and sent him a very chilling reply, which read “Could not agree more.
 See you soon.”

 The ominous promise appears to suggest that Comey may come face to face with Graham in the future, as he might want to interrogate the former bureau chief as part of his role as chairman of the Senate Judiciary Committee.

 Former White House aide Cliff Sims says President Trump may use the findings of special counsel Robert Mueller's report as a "political bludgeon" against Democratic presidential candidates https://t.co/N4fH53zvn9 pic.twitter.com/7kOE7lXVf7